Developer(s) – Nintendo EAD

 PEGI – 3

-Back in a time when the 2D side-scrolling genre was being phased out and the 3D platforming genre was coming into prominence, Nintendo attempted to revive the former by releasing a spiritual successor to Super Mario World 2: Yoshi’s Island; but with considerably less success on both a commercial and critical level.
+Back in a time when the 2D side-scrolling genre was being phased out and the 3D platforming genre was coming into prominence, Nintendo attempted to revive the former by releasing a spiritual successor to Super Mario World 2: Yoshi’s Island in the form of Yoshi’s Story; but with considerably less success on both a commercial and critical level.

 Graphics – 5/10

-Whilst the scenery of the game is fairly diverse and the game itself is very well polished, the overall visual style made it feel far too much like a kid’s game; even for Nintendo.
-Everything from the storybook style to the pretty annoying sound bytes used for the Yoshi characters made me think very little of what was on offer, and severely lacks the kind of atmosphere that came with games such as Super Mario 64 or Ocarina of Time.
-This title for me, just didn’t seem to give that kind of prominent impression, which other Nintendo games had; even for the time.
+Whilst the scenery of Yoshi’s Story is fairly diverse and the game itself is very well polished, the overall visual style made it feel far too much like a kid’s game; even for Nintendo.
+Everything from the storybook style to the pretty annoying sound bytes used for the Yoshi characters made me think very little of what was on offer, and severely lacks the kind of atmosphere that came with games such as Banjo Kazooie, Super Mario 64 or Ocarina of Time.
+This title for me just didn’t seem to give that kind of prominent impression, which other Nintendo games had; even for the time.

 Gameplay – 6/10